Overdrive8911/A-Fertile-Life/src/notes/css-ids-and-classes.md

 # Classes

-- .femaleSpeech -> Changes the text to light pink.
+- .femaleSpeech/1/2 -> Changes the text to light pink.
 Used to denote when a female is speaking
-- .maleSpeech -> Changes the text to light blue.
+- .maleSpeech/1/2 -> Changes the text to light blue.
 Used to denote when a man is speaking
-- .otherSpeech -> Changes the text to light green.
+- .otherSpeech/1 -> Changes the text to light green.
 Used to denote when an important observation is made, the speaker or their gender is unknown